Yi-Luan-CLS/DRIVER_Picoscope6000ESeries/README.md

   - `<OSCNAME>:CH[A-D]:bandwidth`
   - `<OSCNAME>:CH[A-D]:analog_offset`
 >[!Note]
->Changes to the above PVs will turn the channel ON.
-Changes apply immediately and can be verified by checking the :fbk PVs.
+>Changes to the above PVs will apply immediately and can be verified by checking the :fbk PVs.
 >To ensure a channel is ON, verify the status with the feedback PV: `<OSCNAME>:CH[A-D]:ON:fbk`.

 - **Simple usage example walkthrough:**